scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 languages.

-In addition the Python group plans to promote the use of Python in the CBSE school curriculum.
+In addition the Python group plans to promote the use of Python in the CBSE (Central Board of Secondary Education) school curriculum.
 The CBSE board has already included Python as an alternative to C++ in the 11th and 12th grade exams.
 Unfortunately, there is quite a bit of resistance towards this as many teachers are unfamiliar with Python.
 The plan is to support schools in this initiative over the next year.
 Textbook companions will be prepared for the school initiative.
 Spoken-tutorials tailor-made to the school curriculum will also be generated.
 This is an exciting new development but a significant amount of work is still necessary.

 Conclusions
 ------------